benaziziasmae/World_Weather_Analysis/README.md

 By using Google API's we will also help the customers with ideal hotels suggestions within there preferred destinations.

+- There are three folders here that offer different levels of analysis: weather database, vacation search, and vacation itinerary.(let's break them down._

 ## Resources

 - Data sources: [weather_Database](/weather_Database/WeatherPy_Database.csv)